minprog/programming-1/info/20 Components.md

 These discuss all theory that is needed to pass the quizzes.
 Watch the lectures before or on your way to the lab sessions, in order to be able to spend your lab time programming and asking questions.

+## Sections

+Lectures are supplemented by videos of weekly, 90-minute sections led by the teaching fellows.
+Sections provide you with opportunities to explore the course's material in a more intimate environment, with only your teaching fellow and a handful of classmates present, as well as to dive into hands-on activities.

+Different sections are offered for those less comfortable, those more comfortable, and those somewhere in between.

+## Walkthroughs

+Integrated into problem sets are "walkthroughs," videos via which the course’s staff offer direction on where to begin and how to approach a challenge.
+You are expected to watch walkthroughs before asking questions about problem sets at office hours.

 ## Problem Sets

 The 7 problem sets and the final project are the hard work of the course, on which you will spend most of the lab time and then some more.

 The deadlines are strict.
-If you're following the normal, 16-week schedule, you can find the deadline of each problem set at the top of it's description.
-(If you follow a non-standard schedule, discuss your deadlines with a teaching fellow beforehand.)
-Late word is not accepted, except in case of emergency.
+If you're following the usual, 8-week schedule, you have a deadline each Friday of the course.
+Late work is not ordinarily accepted, except in case of medical emergency.
 Technical difficulties are not considered emergencies.

 In order to accommodate students with different backgrounds, some problem sets are released in two editions: a standard edition intended for most students and a "Hacker Edition" intended for some students.
 Both editions essentially cover the same material.
 But the Hacker Edition typically presents that material from a more technical angle and poses more sophisticated questions.
 Hacker Editions are graded separately from standard editions, but those students who submit the former do not receive any form of extra credit outright.
+When determining grades at term's end, however, we do bear in mind submissions of Hacker Editions.

 To be clear, we encourage most students (including aspiring computer scientists) to tackle the standard editions.
 However, you may choose, week to week, which edition to submit.
 You may not submit both or some amalgam of the two.